Turn to us for properly-fitted compression garments that help with healing.

 Compression garments are a non-invasive way to improve your body’s circulation and speed up the healing process following surgery or an injury.
 If we recently provided you with compression garments at Tierney Orthotics and Prosthetics, here are some tips for getting the most out of the process:

 - Put them on in the morning—Your arms or legs will be less swollen in the morning, so put them on shortly after you get out of bed.
 We advise against putting them on midday or later in the day, as they will be more difficult to get on.

-- Prep your legs or arms—Adding a thin layer of lotion to your legs or arms can help your compression garments go on more easily.
-If you still struggle to get your compression garments on, try wearing a pair of rubber gloves to enhance your grip.
+- Wear rubber gloves—If you still struggle to get your compression garments on, try wearing a pair of rubber gloves to enhance your grip.

 - Check on them periodically—Throughout the day, check on your compression garments to make sure they are still in place.
 Smooth out any wrinkles to ensure optimum pressure and adjust your garments if they have slid out of place.

 - Make them last—With proper care, you can usually make a pair of compression garments last around six months.
 We suggest having two pairs, so you can swap them out every other day.
 Always remove your compression garments before bed.
 When you wash them, handwash them and use gentle soap before letting them air dry.
 Make sure they are fully dry before you put them on again.

 Compression garments have a wide variety of benefits– contact us to learn more!